abraham-leal/ccloud-schema-exporter/README.md

 A sample docker-compose is also provided at the root of this directory.

-The docker image handles `-sync -syncDeletes -syncHardDeletes` continuous sync.
+The docker image handles `-sync -syncDeletes -syncHardDeletes -no-prompt` continuous sync.
 For a one time export, it is recommended to use a release binary.

 If you'd like to pass custom flags, it is recommended to override the entry-point such as with `--entrypoint` with `/ccloud-schema-exporter` at the beginning of the override.